atrocore/atrocore/docs/en/administration/module-manager.md

    ![choosing_version](../../_assets/module-manader/module_manager_versions_en.png)

-   Having clicked "Install", TreoCore generates a schema with chosen module(s) and their dependencies for further installation.
+   Having clicked "Install", AtroCore generates a schema with chosen module(s) and their dependencies for further installation.

 5. To start the module(s) installation process, click "Run Update" and confirm the action: